 • Maintain Independent Compensation Committee.
-The Compensation Committee is comprised solely
+The Compensation Committee is comprised solely of independent directors who determine our compensation policies and practices and who have

-- of independent directors who determine our compensation policies and practices and who have established effective means for communicating with our stockholders regarding their executive compensation views and concerns, as described in this Proxy Statement. - Retain an Independent Compensation Adviser.
-The Compensation Committee engaged its own compensation consultant to provide information and analysis with its 2021 compensation review, and other advice on executive compensation independent of management. - Annual Executive Compensation Review.
-The Compensation Committee reviews and approves our compensation strategy annually, including a review of our compensation peer group used for comparative purposes and a review of our compensation-related risk profile to ensure that our compensation programs do not encourage excessive or inappropriate risk-taking and that the level of risk that they do encourage is not reasonably likely to have a material adverse effect on the Company. - Compensation At-Risk.
-Our executive compensation program is designed so that a significant portion of our Named Executive Officers' compensation is "at risk" based on corporate performance, as well as equity-based, to align the interests of our Named Executive Officers and stockholders. - Multi-Year Vesting Requirements.
+- established effective means for communicating with our stockholders regarding their executive compensation views and concerns, as described in this Proxy Statement. - Retain an Independent Compensation Adviser.
+The Compensation Committee engaged its own independent compensation consultant to provide information and analysis with its 2022 compensation review, and other advice on executive compensation. - Conduct an annual say-on-pay vote.
+In accordance with our stockholders' recommendation, we hold say-on-pay votes on an annual basis. - Annual Executive Compensation Review.
+The Compensation Committee reviews and approves our compensation strategy annually, including a review of our compensation peer group used for comparative purposes and a review of our compensationrelated risk profile to ensure that our compensation programs do not encourage excessive or inappropriate risk-taking and that the level of risk that they do encourage is not reasonably likely to have a material adverse effect on the Company. - Compensation At-Risk.
+Our executive compensation program is designed so that a significant portion of our Named Executive Officers' compensation is "at risk" based primarily on corporate performance, as well as equity-based, to align the interests of our Named Executive Officers and stockholders. - Multi-Year Vesting Requirements.
 The annual equity awards granted to our Named Executive Officers vest over multi-year periods, consistent with current market practice and our retention objectives. - Health and Welfare Benefits.
 Our Named Executive Officers participate in broad-based Company-sponsored health and welfare benefit programs on the same basis as our other full-time, salaried employees.